programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 =============================

-Let's go through an example to see how dplyr can aid us as historians by inputting U.S. dicennial census data from 1790 to 2010.
+Let's go through an example to see how dplyr can aid us as historians by inputting U.S. decennial census data from 1790 to 2010.
 Download the data by [clicking here](/assets/introductory_state_example.csv) and place it in the folder that you will use to work through the examples